apache/flink/docs/dev/table/sql/create.md

 **COMPUTED COLUMN**

-Column declared with syntax "`column_name AS computed_column_expression`" is a computed column.
-A computed column is a virtual column that is not physically stored in the table.
-The column is computed from an non-query expression that uses other columns in the same table.
-For example, a computed column can have the definition: `cost AS price * qty`.
-The expression can be a noncomputed column name, constant, (user-defined/system) function, variable, and any combination of these connected by one or more operators.
-The expression cannot be a subquery.
+A computed column is a virtual column that is generated using the syntax  "`column_name AS computed_column_expression`".
+It is generated from a non-query expression that uses other columns in the same table and is not physically stored within the table.
+For example, a computed column could be defined as `cost AS price * quantity`.
+The expression may contain any combination of physical column, constant, function, or variable.
+The expression cannot contain a subquery.

 Computed column is introduced to Flink for defining [time attributes]({{ site.baseurl}}/dev/table/streaming/time_attributes.html) in CREATE TABLE statement.
 A [processing time attribute]({{ site.baseurl}}/dev/table/streaming/time_attributes.html#processing-time) can be defined easily via `proc AS PROCTIME()` using the system `PROCTIME()` function.